Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-access-required-date-change-appellant.content.md

 You, or someone else, must be at the site at the scheduled time to provide access for our inspector.

-Alternatively, and only if it is possible at the site, you can provide written consent for access for our inspector at caseofficers@planninginspectorate.gov.uk
+Alternatively, and only if it is possible at the site, you can provide written consent for access for our inspector at caseofficers@planninginspectorate.gov.uk.

 Include our appeal reference number in any communication.